actuarial-tools/jmpytools/README.md

 #### Assumption Set Management
 Create groupings of assumptions that stack on one another to more easily control values at run time, while providing the flexibility necessary for complex scenarios.
 Using a drag and drop editor, it's easier than ever to manage your assumption sets!

-#### Field Level Validation
+#### Data Validation Controls
-Real-time input validation which gives you instant feedback on potential issues to more easily avoid run-time errors.
+Real-time validation of inputs to provide instant feedback on potential issues to help avoid run-time errors.

 <!-- MODEL EXECUTION -->
 ## Model Execution
-Generally, most people want models that:
+The goal of most people want models that:

-*  Produce accurate results.
+* Produces accurate results.
-* Use precise methods for all features.
+* Easy to use.
-* Run quickly.
+* Runs quickly.

+# Projection Run Templates
+Projection run templates are available to help manage entire sets of inputs for models and assist with the set up of projection runs by allowing users to adjust relevant inputs for individual runs and common use cases.

 ### Distributive Processing
 Distributive processing provides mechanisms for spreading workloads across multiple sets of hardware for parallel processing of calculations.
 This comes in several forms of increasing complexity.